The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Data

 \subsection{Final sample}

-To achieve a balance between the increasing degradation away from the pointing centre of the \textit{Chandra} point spread function (PSF), and the need for high number statistics, we consider galaxies that lie within a radial distance of 9 arcminutes from the pointing centre of the CDFS image.
+To achieve a balance between the increasing degradation of the point spread function (PSF) away from the pointing centre of the \textit{Chandra} 7 Ms image, which is a combination of images with different pointing centres and roll angles \citep{cdfs7ms}, and the need for high number statistics, we consider galaxies that lie within a radial distance of 9 arcminutes from the pointing centre of the CDFS image.
 This results in the best compromise between the total number of spectroscopically confirmed galaxies within the X-ray footprint and adequate X-ray coverage for reliable background estimation for sources.

-We then cross-match the coordinates of our galaxies taken from the CANDELS catalogues \citep{guo13} with the CDFS 7 Ms X-ray catalogue \citep{cdfs7ms} using a conservative matching radius of 4 arcseconds, and remove any source that has a counterpart in the catalogue.
-At $z>3$ any detection in the \citet{cdfs7ms} catalogue is likely to be an AGN owing to its X-ray luminosity ($L_X \gtrsim 10^{42}$\,\lum).
-A conservative search radius for catalogue counterpart identification also ensures that contamination from bright X-ray sources in the vicinity of our galaxies is not mistakenly included in the aperture during photometry.
-Therefore, the total number of spectroscopically confirmed sources with reliable redshifts at $z>3$ that lie within the X-ray footprint in CDFS is 318 and the spatial distribution of these sources is shown in Figure \ref{fig:ra_dec}.
+We then identify and remove possible AGN in our sample by cross-matching the coordinates of our galaxies taken from the CANDELS catalogues \citep{guo13} with the CDFS 7 Ms X-ray catalogue \citep{cdfs7ms} using a conservative matching radius of 4 arcseconds.
+Specifically at $z>3$, the overwhelming majority of detections in the \citet{cdfs7ms} catalogue are identified as AGN and have high X-ray luminosities, i.e. $L_X \gtrsim 10^{42}$\,\lum\ (see also \citealt{mag20} and \S\ref{sec:agn_removal}).
+A conservative matching radius also ensures that contamination from bright X-ray sources in the vicinity of our galaxies is not mistakenly included in the aperture photometry that will follow.

+Therefore, after removing possible AGN the total number of spectroscopically confirmed sources with reliable redshifts at $z>3$ that lie within the X-ray footprint in CDFS is 318 and the spatial distribution of these sources is shown in Figure \ref{fig:ra_dec}.